Loading....

 • Understand that the Earth is not a static, passive backdrop on which humans reside, but a set of complex interrelated active actors which have in themselves agency to move and dramatically change the Earth.
 In this walk, participants will learn many of these changes, and appreciate the many different configurations of the Earth that have occurred.

-• Help participants overcome a widespread “temporal illiteracy” and develop an appreciation of the long arc of deep time.
-Help people develop a sense of what Marcia Bjornerud calls “timefulness”.
+• Help participants overcome a widespread « temporal illiteracy » and develop an appreciation of the long arc of deep time.
+Help people develop a sense of what Marcia Bjornerud calls « timefulness »… that is, a better understanding of our current temporal limits.

 • Enable people to feel the reality that their own body is a living manifestation of deep time.